lukashjames/yii2-db-pgsql/README.md

 Installation
 ------------

-Put these line in your composer.json:
+Put these lines in your composer.json:

     "require-dev": {
         ...